Ulcerative Colitis (UC)

 The most commonly prescribed biologic medications used to treat UC are Infliximab and Adalimumab.
 These are suitable for both adults and children with moderate to severe UC.
 They are also called anti-TNF medications because they inhibit a protein called the TNF-alpha, which is found in everybody’s blood as a response to infection.

-In cases where medications have not alleviated the symptoms of UC or in cases where a person’s quality of life is severely compromised by their condition, surgery to permanently remove the entire colon may be recommended.
-This type of procedure is called a total colectomy.
+In cases where medications have not alleviated the symptoms of UC or in cases where a person’s quality of life is severely compromised by their condition, surgery to permanently remove the entire colon may be recommended, with a procedure called a total colectomy.
 It is carried out as an inpatient procedure under general anesthetic by a colorectal surgeon.
 This may be performed using open surgery or laparoscopic (minimally invasive) surgery.

 The removal of the colon necessitates the installation of an alternative mechanism for waste to leave the body.
 This may involve: